 Once it has grown, mold releases spores into the air and those living or working in mold-affected areas breathe in those contaminants (Mycotoxins).
 Once in your respiratory system, the contaminants are absorbed into your bloodstream and can cause damage to your cells.

-If you or someone in your household or office are experiencing any of these symptoms, and you suspect mold to be the culprit, it’s important to have your space inspected right away to prevent any further damage to your health.
+If you or someone in your household or office are experiencing any of these symptoms, and you suspect mold to be the culprit, it’s important to schedule mold inspection services right away to prevent any further damage to your health.
 A professional from our team will be able to help identify the problem and set your mind at ease with a plan for remediation.

 If you are concerned about mold in your home or office, please contact us to schedule a FREE evaluation.